snbdevops/blog/jenkins/interview-q.md

 ---

-### 2. **Scenario: Jenkins is failing during the execution of a long-running job.
-What steps would you take to troubleshoot and resolve this issue?**

-   **Answer**:
-   1. **Check Jenkins Logs**: Investigate `/var/log/jenkins/jenkins.log` or view logs via the Jenkins UI (`Manage Jenkins` -> `System Log`).
-   2. **Memory/Resource Limits**: Check for memory issues by reviewing the system's resource usage.
-Increase the JVM memory if needed by adjusting Jenkins' `JAVA_OPTS`.
-   3. **Job Timeout**: Ensure the job timeout setting is sufficient for long-running jobs (this can be managed via the Pipeline syntax or the `Build Timeout` plugin).
-   4. **Parallelize the Job**: If the job runs for too long, split it into smaller parallel stages or jobs.

----

 ### 3. **Scenario: You have multiple jobs dependent on each other.
 How would you ensure that if one job fails, the others do not run?**

    **Answer**: